ziadhemidi/SOTA/README.md

 numpy = 1.21.1

 ## 2. Dataset Preparation
 Please prepare your dataset in the following structure for easy use of this repository:

+We recommend you to write your own dataloader.

 ## 3. Run